camntaylor/cameronntaylor.github.io/index.md

 <details>
   <summary>Abstract</summary>
-  I analyze a stylized model of information acquisition that treats each dimension of the state space as a distinct information good with a cost.
-I characterize when information sources are substittues and complements and show how adding costs provides new insights into how economic agents pick where they get information.
-I apply this model to a firm recruiting example to show how it produces new insights into information demand and the literature surrounding labor-replacing technology.
+The main goal of this paper is to understand how people will change their information acquisition strategies as information sources become more or less costly.
+To do this, I develop a model of information acquisition in the spirit of traditional consumer theory that treats information sources, which are distinct dimensions of the state space, as different consumption goods.
+A general form of the model shows that as information becomes more costly, people will demand less of it, and also characterizes when information sources are substitutes or complements.
+The models insights are extensively analyzed in two settings: determining the optimal firm recruiting strategy when considering technical and social skills, and determining the optimal way to evaluate students using testing and assessing creativity.
+Other insights into dating and media consumption are also discussed.
 </details>

 <br/><br/>